Michael R. Cogliandro

 • Maintained patient databases and digital x-ray networks across satellite offices, ensuring high-availability technical support for medical professionals.

-• Implemented free, open source DICOM image viewer, saving thousands of dollars in annual software subscription costs.
+• Implemented a free, open-source DICOM image viewer, saving thousands of dollars in annual software subscription costs.

 Core Competencies